jruels/tf-gcp/labs/error-handling/error_handling_intro.md

 ### Add an always message

-An **always** block here will let us know that the playbook at least made an attempt to download the file:
+An **always** block here will let us know that the playbook at least attempted to download the file:

 ```yaml
 ---